A Toast to the Interesting Facts about Oktoberfest

 On peak hours, it can be difficult to find a seat if you arrive late.
 However, you can make seat reservations with the tent proprietor for a minimum of 10 people.
 There is no reservation fee, only food or beer voucher that entitles you to two beers and half chicken.

-• Lederhosen and Dirndl – Going to Oktoberfest without dressing up is likeimage007 attending a masquerade ball without wearing a image006costume.
+- Lederhosen and Dirndl – Going to Oktoberfest without dressing up is like attending a masquerade ball without wearing a costume.
 Through the years, amazing throngs of people attending Oktoberfest are dressed in traditional Bavarian attire.
 More than 50 percent of men are wearing German Bavarian Oktoberfest Lederhosen costume or vest, while the women are usually clad in fräulein vest.

 The next time you find yourself in Munich, make sure to be in the groove of the Oktoberfest celebration with all these facts.
 More importantly, don’t appear out of place during Oktoberfest.
 Visit online shops to find the most fitting Oktoberfest clothing for you.